James Omura: Rocky Shimpo

 On March 29, 1942, Omura moved to Denver, Colorado, during the removal of people of Japanese ancestry from the west coast of the United States.
 Those who were unable to relocate were sent to hastily constructed projects known as War Relocation Centers (WRC) which served as way-stations for those who found residency elsewhere, but were concentration camps for the majority who could not find alternative accommodation.
 At this Denver newspaper, Omura became a voice of dissent.

-The Japanese American Citizens League (JACL) became the de facto leadership for people of Japanese ancestry, when the previous leaders, the Issei (first generation Japanese) parents were taken into custody by the U.S. government.
-The Nisei (second generation, American citizens) became more vocal opponents of American policy on Japanese–Americans.
+The Japanese American Citizens League (JACL) became the de facto leadership for people of Japanese ancestry, when the previous leaders, the Issei (first-generation Japanese immigrants) parents were taken into custody by the U.S. government.
+The Nisei (second-generation American citizens of Japanese heritage) became more vocal opponents of American policy on Japanese–Americans.

 Omura published articles opposing the JACL, for which he was singled-out as 'Public Enemy Number One of the JACL'.